 Brief written applications (no more than three, single-spaced pages), as well as a current curriculum vitae (6 pages max) and the names and contact information for two references from the international SoTL community should be e-mailed to Elina Salminen <firstname.lastname@example.org>, Publications Committee co-chair, no later than November 18, 2023, and should do the following:

 - outline your reasons for wanting to undertake the role, and

 - Active scholar and reviewer in the scholarship of teaching and learning (SoTL).

 - Passionate about SoTL in higher education and committed to mentoring colleagues and encouraging high-quality scholarly publications in the field.

-- Excellent organisational skills and demonstrated ability to meet tight deadlines.
+- Excellent organizational skills and demonstrated ability to meet tight deadlines.

 - Excellent communication skills and demonstrated ability to work well with others (for example, joint publications, grants, member of a national network), particularly at a distance.

-- Willing to participate in regular (monthly) virtual editorial meetings (often scheduled outside working hours in order to accommodate the schedules of an editorial team based in different time zones).
+- Willing to participate in regular (monthly) virtual editorial meetings.
+These may be scheduled outside working hours in order to accommodate the schedules of an editorial team based in different time zones.

-- Committed to the goals of the journal’s parent organisation, the International Society for the Scholarship of Teaching and Learning.
+- Committed to the goals of the journal’s parent organization, the International Society for the Scholarship of Teaching and Learning: https://www.issotl.com.

 - Fluency in written and spoken English.